Curragh Racecourse: Transport

-Bus and coach
+Bus

 On race days, there are free shuttle buses from Kildare railway station and the town square and from Newbridge town railway station and Main Street to The Curragh.
-Expressway operates services from Dublin City centre to the racecourse on major race days.
+Expressway also operates services from Dublin City centre to the racecourse on major race days.

 Former railway stations

 The racecourse was once served by two railway stations: Curragh Mainline on the main Dublin–Cork line, which opened in 1846, and Curragh Racecourse at the end of a short branch to the grandstand, which opened in 1875.
 Curragh Racecourse station closed in 1977 and the branch was subsequently lifted, while Curragh Mainline fell into disuse in the early 2000s.